Kitura/kitura.dev/en/starter/generator/core_concepts.md

 A quick start guide to the Alert Notification Service on IBM Cloud can be found  [here](https://www.ibm.com/blogs/bluemix/2015/12/quick-start-guide-to-alert-notification-service/).

 #### Push Notifications IBM Cloud Service
-This service uses the [Push notifications package](https://github.com/ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-swift), which is a Swift server-side SDK for sending push notifications via the IBM Cloud Push Notifications services.
+This service uses the [Push notifications package](https://github.com/ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-swift), which is a Swift server-side SDK for sending push notifications via the IBM Cloud Push Notifications service.

 Boilerplate code for creating a client object for the Push Notifications API is included inside `Sources/Application/Application.swift` as an `internal` variable available for use anywhere in the `Application` module.

 The connection details for this client are loaded by the [configuration](#configuration) code and are passed to the Push Notifications client in the boilerplate code.

+More information about the Push Notifications Service can be found in the [README](https://github.com/ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-swift/blob/master/README.md).